 - Fill a medium pot of water and bring it to a boil, then reduce to a simmer.
 Gently lower the eggs into the water with a spoon and simmer for 7 minutes.
 Meanwhile, prepare a bowl of ice water.
 When the eggs are done, place them in the ice bath and let them cool completely, then gently peel.

 - Remove the stems from the shiitake mushrooms and thinly slice them.
 If necessary, wash the greens.
-Thinly slice the sweet peppers and green onions (cut the onions on the bias).
-Thinly slice 4 radishes for a garnish, and set aside.
+Thinly slice the peppers and slice the green onions (cut the green onions on the bias).
+Thinly slice the radishes for a garnish, and set aside.
 Place the mushrooms in the broth and cook 5 minutes.
 Add peppers, green onion and greens and cook for 1 minute.

 - In the pot used for the eggs, bring fresh water to a boil and boil the ramen noodles until just tender, around 2 to 3 minutes, then drain.

 - To serve, place noodles in a bowl and top with broth, vegetables, and soft-boiled eggs.
 Garnish with radishes and garlic chili sauce.